GVS Magazine Desk |

 Is there any Pakistani who is not impressed by what has happened in Dubai?
 No one ever talks about the great education system in Dubai or the great health care system.
 They only talk about the infrastructure that has attracted the world to Dubai, they created that fiscal space and now they have the money for welfare.

-Absolutely, that’s a basic need.
+Zubair Umar: Absolutely, that’s a basic need.
 When your luggage goes out of the port, how fast it reaches the rest of the country has economic implications.
-Our whole road network that we opened, over 1700 kilometers, across the length of Pakistan is staggering.
+The whole road network that we opened, over 1700 kilometers, across the length of Pakistan, is staggering.
 The dilapidated road network that you have here in Karachi – where you get stuck in traffic as you are going towards Port Qasim, makes you think if this was Lahore, would Shahbaz Sharif have left Port Qasim, the most important industrial zone in the country, in a state that exists here.

 Even in the Hazara belt the world has transformed.
 My wife’s village is near Tarbela.
 The first time I went there was around 30 years ago; now the world has changed there.
 The youth there thinks differently; they are all into education, chartered accountancy, have MBA’s; they are almost urbanites.
 There are internet cafes, there is no shortage of technology or anything else.
 By comparison, I have been to almost all of interior Sindh in the last one year, Hala, Mithi, Mirpur Khas, Sukkur, Nawabshah, Larkana, Thatta, Sujawal; very often sitting next to the driver or any person, I ask what has changed in the last years and they say nothing.